halfdane/SuperstonkFlairChangeBot/README.md

 Afterwards execute

-    make
+    make flairy

-This sets up the venv for python and downloads the necessary dependencies before running the bot in test-mode
+This sets up the venv for python and downloads the necessary dependencies before running the tests and starting the bot

 # Targets

-    make fake_run   # execute the bot in test mode. make run        # execute the bot in normal mode.
-Please note that this will create a new comment with each execution make clean      # clean up compile results and the venv
+    make flairy     # execute the bot
+    make clean      # clean up compile results and the venv